 About the author

 Chris Sangwin is a member of staff in the School of Mathematics at the University of Birmingham.
-He is a Research Fellow for the Higher Education Academy MSOR Network.
 He has written the popular mathematics books Mathematics Galore!, with Chris Budd, and How round is your circle? with John Bryant.